-The color of roofs must conform to the color standards as outlined by the ARC.
+Permitted pitched roof materials consist of clay tile, concrete tile, slate, rusted corrugated and treated or painted standing seam metal.
+The color of pitched roofs shall conform to the color standards as outlined by the ARC.
+Pitched roofs shall be finished with a visually aesthetic material which shall exhibit muted earth tone colors.
+Pitched roof colors shall complement the exterior wall color of the Residential Unit or Structure.
 Dominant colors such as white and red detract from the natural colors of the environment and will therefore not be permitted.
 Overhead screens, shade covers, patio roofs and other similar Structures shall be constructed of materials and colors to match or complement the main roof.
-An Owner-provided sample of any proposed roof materials and colors shall be reviewed by the ARC during the submittal review process.
-All proposed roof materials and colors will be reviewed on a case-by-case basis.
+An Owner-provided sample of proposed pitched roof materials and colors will be reviewed by the ARC during the submittal review process on a case-by-case basis.

 Flat roofs and the related parapet walls shall create rooflines compatible with the overall character of the existing topography.
 All flat roofs shall be enclosed by a parapet wall that is a minimum of eighteen (18) inches taller than the immediately adjacent flat roof surface.
 Continuity of parapet walls in flat roof areas is required.
-Flat roofs shall be finish coated to color blend with the exterior wall color of the Residential Unit or Structure.
+Flat roofs shall be finish coated with an acceptable material to color blend with the exterior wall color of the Residential Unit or Structure that meets building and fire codes.
 White, off-white, or reflective finished-coated flat roofs are prohibited.
+An Owner-provided sample of proposed flat roof materials and colors will be reviewed by the ARC during the submittal review process.
+All proposed flat roof materials and colors will be reviewed on a case-by-case basis.

 Pitched roofs shall be any roof area having a slope equal to or greater than two (2) vertical inches per twelve (12) horizontal inches ranging up to a slope of twelve (12) vertical inches per twelve (12) horizontal inches maximum.
-Ridgelines may not extend more than fifty (50) feet in any direction without either a vertical or horizontal change in direction.
+The ridgelines of pitched roofs shall not shall not extend more than fifty (50) feet in any direction without either a vertical or horizontal change in direction.
 Pitched roofs and the related massing of elements shall create rooflines compatible with the overall character of the topography.
-Roofs may not descend closer to finish grade than seven (7) feet.
+Pitched roofs shall not descend closer to finish grade than seven (7) feet.